Avadi: Share Autos

 Share Autos are one of the popular modes of transport there.
 Share Autos are mostly spotted near Avadi bus terminal and Checkpost junction.
 They usually ply between Poonamallee, Karayanchavadi, Pattabiram, Thiruninravur, Anna Nagar, Nungambakkam and Koyambedu.

+Metro

+The branch line of Line 5 (Chennai Metro) is planned along Avadi-Koyambedu stretch with DPR approved by Government of Tamilnadu on May 2025 and awaiting approval from Government of India, with land surveys currently in progress.
+As of 2025, Karayanchavadi metro station of Yellow Line is the nearest to Avadi.